 |

-One amp of current across a one volt energy difference equals one watt
+So, one amp of current across one volt of voltage generates one watt

 of power.